Austin Corbin II

 I also noticed a discrepancy between the newspaper reports at the top of this page and the Daniel Chase Corbin biography.
 The newspaper reports refer to the Austin Corbin who built New Hampshire's Corbin Park as Austin Corbin II.
 The DC Corbin bio describes DC and Austin Corbin, Jr. as the sons of Austin Corbin, who were born in Newport.
 Then it describes Austin Corbin II as the son of DC Corbin, not the person who built what is today known as the BMFA.

-Newsday had an article about Austin Corbin and his influence regarding the Long Island Railroad, but now they've restricted access to paying customers.
+Newsday had an article about Austin Corbin and his influence regarding the Long Island Railroad and the dubious methods of land acquisition they used (similar to how some of the land for Corbin's Park was acquired), but now they've restricted access to paying customers.
+Or see a locally saved copy HERE.
+And HERE is another locally saved Austin Corbin article from Newsday.
 Google "Austin Corbin" or "Daniel Chase Corbin" to get more details about these wealthy, influential men.